ganiulis/personal-notes/software-development/devops/books/cloud-native-devops-with-kubernetes.md

 Similar endpoints such as `.../statusz` or `.../varz` may also be set up for application diagnostics.
 A more thorough answer can be found in Stack Overflow: <https://stackoverflow.com/a/43381061>.
 Additionally, see this Vimeo video for the rationale behind _z-pages_: <https://vimeo.com/173610242>.

+[ChatGPT](https://chatgpt.com) provides some more context:

+1. `readinessProbe` is useful when a container takes a long time to start serving traffic or has known downtime from time to time.
+It runs throughout the lifecyle of the container.
+When it fails the pod is temporarily barred from receiving traffic but is brought back when the probe succeeds.
+2. `startupProbe` is run before the other probes and is useful when it is known that probe checks will always fail for a while, such as when a [Dockerfile `CMD`](https://docs.docker.com/reference/dockerfile/#cmd) command runs migrations or compiles files before they can be served.
+It runs once at the start of the container's life.

 Google Remote Procedure Call (gRPC) has standard health-checking protocols.

 There are also file-based readiness probes: exec readiness probes.